LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 a.
 Immediately after login, on the first window displayed - the App Connections list on the VISITORS tab.
 Once you’ve navigated away from the App Connections list, you can return to it as follows: b.
 On the VISITORS tab, click App Connections.
 The list of all consumers connected to your LiveEngage account via messaging is displayed. c.
 From inside the conversation window, click the small three stripes (lower left side).

-## how do I transfer a connection?
+## How do I transfer a connection?

 You can send a conversation back to the queue where it will be redirected to another online agent.
 You cannot transfer a conversation directly to a specific agent.